peteroupc/peteroupc.github.io/randomfunc.md

 - **Snedecor's (Fisher's) _F_-distribution**: `GammaDist(m * 0.5, n) / (GammaDist(n * 0.5 + Poisson(sms * 0.5)) * m, 1)`, where `m` and `n` are the numbers of degrees of freedom of two random numbers with a chi-squared distribution, and if `sms` is other than 0, one of those distributions is _noncentral_ with sum of mean squares equal to `sms`.
 - **Zeta distribution**: Generate `n = floor(pow(RNDU01ZeroOneExc(), -1.0 / r))`, and if `d / pow(2, r) < (d - 1) * RNDU01OneExc() * n / (pow(2, r) - 1.0)`, where `d = pow((1.0 / n) + 1, r)`, repeat this process.
 The parameter `r` is greater than 0.
 Based on method described in Devroye 1986.
 A zeta distribution [**truncated**](#Censoring_and_Truncation) by rejecting random values greater than some positive integer is called a _Zipf distribution_ or _Estoup distribution_.
 (Note that Devroye uses "Zipf distribution" to refer to the untruncated zeta distribution.)

-The Python sample code also contains an implementation of the **negative multinomial distribution**.
+The Python sample code also contains implementations of the **negative multinomial distribution** and the **multivariate Poisson distribution**.

 <a id=Geometric_Sampling></a>
 ## Geometric Sampling